 Cassie Hansen is a Kyneton-based ceramicist, creating midfire and stoneware vessels and objects that combine wheel-thrown and hand-built elements.
-Her work, which sits somewhere between art, sculpture and utility, is inspired by her interest with the simplified forms and linear qualities of Modernist and Japanese architecture, as well as the shadows and compositions captured in architectural photography.
+Her work, which sits somewhere between art, sculpture and utility, is inspired by her interest with the simplified forms and linear qualities of various architecture periods and movements, as well as the shadows and compositions captured in architectural photography.

 She works from her studio in Kyneton in country Victoria, Australia.